How Much Does Welding Certification Cost? (2026 Guide)

 welding certification costs overview

-Additional fees may apply, such as a $60 non-refundable application fee for offline submissions and a $60 seat fee per part for Prometric testing.
-If you need to retest, budget another $120 to $250 per position.
+For most certifications, you’ll pay between $300 and $550.
+Popular options like AWS D1.1 and ASME IX are both priced at $460.
+There’s also a $60 non-refundable application fee for paper submissions and a $60 seat fee per part for Prometric testing.
+If you need to retest, set aside another $120 to $250 per position.

 Breakdown of Common Certification Fees